yair489/Final-project-deep-learning/README.md

 The ultimate goal is to develop deep learning models that can accurately determine the type of specific vehicles depicted in a given image.

-The main goal of this project is to leverage deep learning techniques to build robust and accurate image classification models that are able to identify the number of vehicles.
+The main goal of this project is to leverage deep learning techniques to build robust and accurate image classification models that are able to identify the of vehicles.

 ## Authors: